Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         empty sample with duration delta, the application time is the time when the metadata or event is applied.
 It is equal to the media presentation time of the sample containing the event/metadata.
-Alternatively composition time offset can be used to signal the difference between the Arrival and Event Presentation Time.
+In such as sparse fragment contains 3 samples, and empty sample to signal the difference, a sample that contains the Data, and an optional empty sample to fill the timeline
-     7. The duration of the sample signalled in the trun box SHOULD correspond to the duration of the metadata if the metadata is valid for a duration of time (if applicable), however, sometimes this is not the case and alternative durations can be used.
+     7. The duration of the sample SHOULD correspond to the duration of the metadata if the metadata is valid for a duration of time (if applicable), however, sometimes this is not the case and alternative durations can be used.